lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

 </table>

+# 5. All heaven declares
 <table>
 <colgroup><col style="width: 50%" /><col style="width: 50%" />
 </colgroup>
 <tbody VALIGN=TOP>
   <tr>
     <td style = "border-style: none"><p>
+All heaven declares
+The glory of the risen Lord
+Who can compare
+With the beauty of the Lord
+Forever He will be the Lamb upon the throne
+I gladly bow the knee and worship Him alone

+We will proclaim
+The glory of the risen Lord
+Who once was slain
+To reconcile man to God
+Forever you will be the Lamb upon the throne
+We gladly bow our knee and worship you alone
     </p></td>
     <td style = "border-style: none"><p>